brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 15. NoSQL — When Tables Aren't Enough

-In plain English, NoSQL is a family of databases that ditch SQL's strict table structure in exchange for scale, flexibility, or specialized power.
+NoSQL is a family of databases that ditch SQL's strict table structure in exchange for scale, flexibility, or specialized power.
 Want to handle 100 million simple key-value lookups per second?
 Use Redis.
 Want to store JSON documents that can have any shape?
 Use MongoDB.
 Want to store relationships in a way that walking from "friend of a friend" is instant?
 Use a graph database like Neo4j.
 These aren't replacements for relational databases.
 They're complements, used alongside the main database for the workloads relational systems aren't optimal for.

 NoSQL ("not only SQL") covers four broad models, born from the need to scale *horizontally* across cheap commodity hardware: